rachellea/ct-volume-preprocessing/README.md

 If you find this work useful in your research, please consider citing us:

-Draelos, Rachel Lea, et al. "Machine-Learning-Based Multiple Abnormality Prediction with Large-Scale Chest Computed Tomography Volumes." *Medical Image Analysis* (2020).
+Draelos R.L., et al. "Machine-Learning-Based Multiple Abnormality Prediction with Large-Scale Chest Computed Tomography Volumes." *Medical Image Analysis* (2020).

 The CleanCTScans class in preprocess_volumes.py assumes that the CT scans to be processed are saved in one directory and that each CT scan is saved as